ShevaShen/shevashen/src/pages/blog/2019-06-24-how-fitness-helps-my-web-development-career.en.md

   - motivation
   - career
 ---
-First of all, the photo here is 5 years apart.
+First of all, the photos here are 5 years apart.
 The photo on the left was taken in August 2014, and the one on the right was taken in May 2019.

 I began this journey the beginning of 2014 when I found myself often feel extremely tired and no energy after a day of sitting in front of a computer.
 The lower back pain was the thing I have to deal with pretty much every day at the age of only 25.
 It was not that I worked super hard.
 I didn't have a clear career goal.
 And I didn't know if web development was the way to go either.